-- Associate of Science Degree (Nursing) from a regionally accredited program - Minimum cumulative grade point average of 3.00-5 or higher on 4.00 scale on all undergraduate coursework (excluding Associate of Science Nursing courses) - Current license as a registered nurse in the State of Florida - Completion of general education and state mandated prerequisites - Application to the Master's program upon completion of the necessary undergraduate transitional courses - Three letters of recommendation - Current resume or curriculum vitae - Written statement of professional goals - A personal interview with a designated faculty member may also be required, as well as other admission requirements - Completion of 15 undergraduate nursing credits with a letter grade of "B/S" or greater and a cumulative 3.00 GPA or higher is required to be considered for application to the master portion of this program.
+- Associate of Science Degree (Nursing) from a regionally accredited program - Minimum cumulative grade point average of 3.5 or higher on 4.00 scale on all undergraduate coursework (excluding Associate of Science Nursing courses) - Current license as a registered nurse in the State of Florida - Completion of general education and state mandated prerequisites - · Application to the Master's program upon completion of the necessary undergraduate transitional courses - Three letters of recommendation - Current resume or curriculum vitae - Written statement of professional goals - A personal interview with a designated faculty member may also be required, as well as other admission requirements - Completion of ENC 1101, 1102 with a minimum grade of "C" - Completion of 15 undergraduate nursing credits with a letter grade of "B/S" or greater and a cumulative 3.00 GPA or higher is required to be considered for application to the master portion of this program.
+Consult the website for the bridge coursework.
 Students must complete all undergraduate requirements in 3 semesters of study to start master's courses in the 4th semester of study.